Graham Brodie QC (1989) (QC 2013)

 “He’s an impeccable barrister.”
 (Chambers & Partners 2015)

-Re: S Instructed to advise and represent the directors and shareholders of companies in relation to contractual arrangements which are the subject of an ongoing SFO investigation into allegations of corruption.
+Re: S Instructed to advise and represent the directors and shareholders of companies in relation to contractual arrangements which are the subject of an ongoing SFO investigation into allegations of corruption in the Middle East (Current)

-Re: B Instructed to advise an engineering company in an ongoing investigation into corruption.
+Re: B Instructed to advise an engineering company in an investigation into corruption.
+(Current)

 Re: R Instructed to advise on whether proposed conduct in relation to a €1.3 billion trust fund would represent a money laundering offence.
 (2015)